juliandunne1234/err-fitness/README.md

 ### Footer

-The footer includes a newsletter sign up form that uses Mailchimp and social media icons that are also links to social media sites.
+The footer includes a newsletter sign up form that uses Mailchimp and a facebook social media icon that is also a link to the social media site.
+For the purposes of this project and due to time constraints it was not possible to create a business page.
 ![](assets/images/footer.jpg)